andyg7/EncodingLib/README.md

 - Improve the pretty print functionality. e.g. make it prettier, add addresses like xxd does
 - Get the decoders to understand the pretty print functionality.
 - Improve the Makfile so the binaries and/or object files get put somewhere nicer
+- Add stdin/stdout support
+- Improve command line parsing so that the args can appear in and order

 ### Technologies
 - Language: C